pingswept/dev-log/2016-06-rpi0-kids-camera.markdown

 Or maybe I can get load the kernel modules manually, but they aren't built into the kernel until 4.4?

 Well, at least I have a console.
 I'll stick with that until I discover that I need internet connectivity, or Adafruit upgrades their PiTFT kernel to 4.4 or newer in a few weeks/months or whatever.

+Enable camera with `sudo raspi-config` and reboot.

+Should be able to take pictures with `raspistill` and display with `fbi`.